 To accommodate the growing numbers of fans at sporting events, stadiums need a fast, reliable and robust network communication structure that can operate under harsh conditions, such as extreme temperatures and exposure to moisture, noise and vibration.
 The ability of sporting venues to withstand these conditions, while also quickly transferring large quantities of data, is critical for avoiding long lines, improving visitor safety and seamlessly broadcasting the games to viewers worldwide.

-Belden recently worked with VfB Stuttgart, one of the largest soccer stadiums in Germany, to upgrade its communication infrastructure for better control of the entire sporting facility.
+Belden recently worked with VfB Stuttgart, one of the largest soccer stadiums in Germany, to upgrade its communication network structure for better control of the entire sporting facility.
 Below, find my answers to several questions about this project, the importance of data speed and network reliability in sports facilities, and the crucial role that industrial automation can play in these non-traditional environments.

-Belden: Let’s start out with some background on the project.
 What underlying factors contributed to VfB Stuttgart’s decision to upgrade its communication infrastructure?

-Ute Decker: Just like any other industrial environment, sports stadiums need to function seamlessly – thousands of visitors’ experiences depend on it, and they all arrive at the venue in a very short time-period.
+Just like any other industrial environment, sports stadiums need to function seamlessly – thousands of visitors’ experiences depend on it, and they all arrive at the venue in a very short time-period.
 Systems can’t go down or transmit data slowly; otherwise, tickets won’t be scanned quickly and unhappy spectators will be stuck waiting in line.

 Full system integration and optimum connectivity were critical to meet the stadium’s goals.
 VfB Stuttgart wanted to increase the reliability, speed and accuracy of the ticket collection and broadcasting processes for an even better fan experience.
 This required an upgraded communications structure that was flexible, modular, discrete and segmented.
 To do this, we helped them move from enterprise products to industrial-grade solutions in order to ensure high network availability, speed and security.